dogelyfe/step2stl/README.md

 Notes and tips
 - FreeCAD version compatibility: tested with 0.21.x; also works with 1.0.x.
 If a file crashes Import, the script first tries a direct Shape read, then a document import.
-- STL format: ASCII for broad compatibility; if you prefer binary STLs, mention it and we can add a `--binary` switch.
+- STL format: ASCII by default for broad compatibility; use `--binary` for smaller files.
 - If you see the FreeCAD banner only and nothing happens when using `FreeCADCmd <script> <args>`, switch to the `-c` invocation shown above; it guarantees the script runs as `__main__`.

 Troubleshooting